-The Radius Project events encourage parents to interact with other parents to share strategies for plans on the “first conversation” with their children about:
+The Radius Project events encourage parents to interact with other parents to share strategies for plans on the “first conversation” with their children.
+Our objective is to encourage ongoing, practical chats with children about:

--What is imagination?
-How to recognize examples of creative thinking in their own neighborhoods.
+What is our imagination?
+How do we help younger people learn to use this thinking skill and recognize examples of creative thinking and imagination in their own neighborhoods?

 Key Ways Parents Learn From Each Other